gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 Hardware SPI.
 The hardware SPI speed is set at 8MHz you can change this if necessary by changing LCDbegin method arguments.
 Sp10 is used in example files but can be changed by passing a different SPI channel.

-*buffers*

-The screen can be divided into different sections with a shared buffer or the entire screen can be allocated to the a single buffer see  example files for details.

 *fonts*

 There are eight fonts.